AFKFromKeyboard/SnakeNN/README.md

 # SnakeAI
 Python script that runs a Snake game and tries to resolve it through NN &amp; genetic algorithm

-To start from 0 :
+To start from generation 0 (first occurrence):

     > python3 snake_ia_no_interface.py